AICC/CMI-5_Spec_Current/cmi5_spec.md

 <a name="Registration"></a>
 ###9.6.1 registration
 The value for the registration property used in the context object MUST be the value provided by the LMS.
-The LMS MUST generate this value and pass it to the AU via the launch line.
+The LMS MUST generate this value and pass it to the AU via the launch URL.

 <a name="ContextActivities"></a>
 ###9.6.2  contextActivities

 The purpose of this property is to facilitate searches of the LRS by the LMS or other reporting systems. contextActivities contain category objects whose entries can be used as wildcard searches.
 Each category is tagged with name value pairs of "id" and an IRI.

-All "cmi5 defined" statements MUST have a category with an "id" of "http://purl.org/xapi/cmi5/context/categories/cmi5" as the IRI.
+All cmi5 defined statements MUST have a category with an "id" of "http://purl.org/xapi/cmi5/context/categories/cmi5".

-All statements that do NOT include have a category with an "id" of "http://purl.org/xapi/cmi5/context/categories/cmi5" as the IRI are "cmi5 allowed" statements.
-An AU MAY issue "cmi5 allowed" statements using cmi5 verbs or verbs defined outside the scope of the cmi5 runtime specification.
+All statements that do NOT include a category with an "id" of "http://purl.org/xapi/cmi5/context/categories/cmi5" are "cmi5 allowed" statements.
+An AU MAY issue "cmi5 allowed" statements using cmi5 verbs or verbs defined outside the scope of the cmi5 specification.

-Statements with a results object (Section 9.5) that include either "success" or "completion" properties MUST have a category with an "id" of "http://purl.org/xapi/cmi5/context/categories/moveon".
-Other statements MUST NOT include the this property.
+Statements with a Result object (Section 9.5) that include either "success" or "completion" properties MUST have a category with an "id" of "http://purl.org/xapi/cmi5/context/categories/moveon".
+Other statements MUST NOT include this Activity.

 <a name="extensions"></a>
 ###9.6.3 extensions